MykolaPinchuk/gcp_documentation/GCP_project_deployment_template.md

 Debugging notes:
+ - Can use Cloud Shell for debugging.
+So far this is the only way I know to run webapp interactively in GCP.
+ - When testing deployment you may need to wait for a few minutes if you see "Internal Server Error".
  - If app works locally, but not on GAE, make sure that requirements.txt contains all dependencies.
  - GAE console > services has logs for each service. this decreases need to ever use cloud shell.
  - F1 instance of gae may have inusfficient ram for some use cases.
 You can pick more powerful instance by editing app.yaml.